flipperdevices/flipperzero-firmware/applications/plugins/dtmf_dolphin/README.md

 ## DTMF Dolphin

-DTMF (Dual-Tone Multi-Frequency) dialer, Bluebox, and future Redbox.
+DTMF (Dual-Tone Multi-Frequency) dialer, Bluebox, and Redbox.

-Now in a release-ready state for both Dialer and Bluebox functionality.
-Redbox functionality awaits some changes for modulation.
+Now in a release-ready state for both Dialer, Bluebox, and Redbox (US/UK) functionality!

 Please note that using the current tone output method, the 2600 tone is scaled about 33 Hz higher than it should be.
 This is a limitation of the current sample rate.